antimof/UxPlay/README.txt

 installations in non-standard locations indicated by the environment variable `$HOMEBREW_PREFIX`.**

-**Using GStreamer installed from MacPorts** : (MacPorts is now again supplying current or recent Gstreamer).
-Before building UxPlay, install the MacPorts GStreamer with
+**Using GStreamer installed from MacPorts**: this is **not** recommended, as currently the MacPorts GStreamer is old (v1.16.2), unmaintained, and built to use X11:
-"`sudo port install gstreamer1 gstreamer1-gst-plugins-base`".
-Plugins
-are installed by "`sudo port install gstreamer1-gst-plugins-*`" where "`*`" is "good", "bad", (and optionally "ugly").
-For the libav plugin, "`sudo port install ffmpeg6 [+nonfree] gstreamer1-gst-libav`" (where "+nonfree" is optional, and makes linked GPL binaries non-distributable).
-Unfortunately, the current MacPorts GStreamer build (bug or feature?) does not provide the opengl plugin, so the only working videosink it provides is osxvideosink.
-(Hopefully this will be corrected). *It is also possible to install an X11-based GStreamer with MacPorts, (add " +x11" after "base", "good" "bad" and "ugly" in the plugin names): for X11 support on macOS, compile UxPlay using a special cmake option `-DUSE_X11=ON`, and run it from an XQuartz terminal with -vs ximagesink; older non-retina macs require a lower resolution when using X11: `uxplay -s 800x600`.*

 -   Instead [build gstreamer
     yourself](https://github.com/FDH2/UxPlay/wiki/Building-GStreamer-from-Source-on-macOS-with-MacPorts)
-    if you use MacPorts and do not want to use the "Official" Gstreamer binaries or Macports packages.
+    if you use MacPorts and do not want to use the "Official" Gstreamer binaries.

+*(If you really wish to use the MacPorts GStreamer-1.16.2, install pkgconf ("sudo port install pkgconf"), then "sudo port install gstreamer1-gst-plugins-base gstreamer1-gst-plugins-good gstreamer1-gst-plugins-bad gstreamer1-gst-libav".
+For X11 support on macOS, compile UxPlay using a special cmake option `-DUSE_X11=ON`, and run it from an XQuartz terminal with -vs ximagesink; older non-retina macs require a lower resolution when using X11: `uxplay -s 800x600`.)*

 After installing GStreamer, build and install uxplay: open a terminal and change into the UxPlay source directory ("UxPlay-master" for zipfile